 When you have a lot of different objects in your space, you brain picks up on all those things in your peripheral vision whether you're consciously aware of it or not.
 It takes energy to process all that information.
 Think of how you feel when your room is super messy and there's clothes lying everywhere, the bed isn't made, stuff is piled up on your desk or dresser- that physical clutter effects the way you feel in the space.
 Then once you've cleaned up and organized everything and there's much less stuff to look at, you feel so much more at peace and less stressed (that's how it is for me at least)!
 It's almost like there's a weight lifted off your shoulder and now you can be in your room without thinking as much about the things in it.
 This can help you be more productive as well.
 I have a video you can watch here where I go into more depth on mental clutter.

 One of the best benefits I've experienced is not being as attached to material objects.
-We live in such a materialistic society where many people value things more than experiences, people, relationships, and other more meaningful things like those.
-I use to seek a sense of identity through the clothes I wore and things I had but now by getting rid of so many of them, I've been able to realize that they have nothing to do with who I am- so therefore I shouldn't identify with them.
+We live in such a materialistic society where many people value things more than experiences, people, relationships- more meaningful things.
+I use to seek a sense of identity through the clothes I wore and things I had but now by getting rid of so many of them, I've been able to realize that they have nothing to do with who I am- so I shouldn't identify with them.
 Material objects cannot fulfill you or bring you happiness!
-That's one of the greatest lessons I've learned...
+That's one of the greatest lessons I've learned through my journey.

 By finding contentment with less items, you don't need to continue purchasing more and more things- so you can save tons of money through minimalism.
-I use to spend so much money on clothes I rarely wore since I had so many of them, but since starting my minimalism journey, I've purchased a few items I needed for my job and other that have only purchased less than 5 clothing items in 2 years!
+I use to spend so much money on clothes I rarely wore since I had so many of them, but in the first 2 years after starting my minimalism journey, I only purchased about 5 clothing items!

 One other thing that is more of a choice than a result is that you can use the experience of minimizing to appreciate the things you do have more.
 It's like if you have 300 dogs, you're not going to be able to give love and appreciation to each one as much as if you just had 2 dogs.
 When you take the things you don't need out of your life and are left with things that really add value to your life, you can (if you choose) gain a huge amount of appreciation for those items and how they add to your life.